aem-design/devops-author-replication/README.md

 ## Right Side Active

+- Load balancer routes all traffic to Right Author
 - Allow authoring on Right Author
 - Replicate all updates to Left Author with binaryless flag